 Although it can be exhausting, cluster feeding is biologically normal.
 Newborns, due to their rapid growth, are especially prone to cluster feeding.
 During the first few months of life, your baby’s stomach expands rapidly, and your body must constantly adjust to meet her changing nutritional needs.
 Be prepared for spurts of cluster feeding during your baby’s first three months of life.

-Cluster feeding can also be a challenge because it often occurs during fussy times for your little one.
+Cluster feeding can also be a challenge because it often occurs during fussy times for your baby.
 Cluster feeding usually occurs in the late afternoon or early evening, during periods of illness, and during times of rapid change in physical development (growth spurts) or cognitive development (leaps).
 During these periods, your baby may pull off the breast, become frustrated, and cry often.
 You will probably feel exhausted, and some moms feel like a failure, but remember:

 Cluster feeding is completely normal.